astronomer/docs/astro/deploy-github-integration.md

 ## How it works

-The Astro GitHub integration works through an app that you install in your GitHub repository.
-The app is also authorized to act on behalf of your personal account so that it can see the GitHub repositories and branches you have access to.
+The Astro GitHub integration works through a [GitHub app](https://docs.github.com/en/apps/overview) that you install in your GitHub repository.
+The app is also authorized to act on behalf of your personal account so that it can see the GitHub organizations and repositories you have access to.

 ### Deploys

 When you make a commit or merge a pull request to a mapped branch in your repository, the GitHub app sends a push event to the Astro API.
 After the Astro API confirms that the push event should result in a deploy, your project code is sent to Deployment-specific workers on Astro that deploy the code to your Deployment.

-If an additional deploy is triggered while a deploy is currently processing, Astro will terminate the first deploy and begin processing the second deploy.
+If an additional deploy is triggered while a deploy is currently processing for the same Deployment, Astro will terminate the first deploy and begin processing the second deploy.
 The first deploy will appear with a **Failed** state in your deploy history.

 ### Rollbacks